Samir-Kesare/OpsTree-Documentation-/Monitoring/Implementation/EFK/Ansible Roles/Kibana/README.md

 2. **SSH Access to Target Servers:**
    - Ensure that you have SSH access to the target servers where Redis will be installed.

+3. **Elasticsearch**
+   - Ensure that the correct version of Elasticsearch is installed on running on the server.

 ***

-## Redis
+## Kibana
-Redis is an open-source, high-performance, in-memory data store known for its speed and versatility.
-It functions as a key-value store and supports various data structures, including strings, hashes, lists, sets, and sorted sets.
-Commonly used for caching due to its in-memory storage, Redis also serves as a message broker with Pub/Sub messaging capabilities.
-Its atomic operations, support for persistence, scripting with Lua, and clustering features make Redis a popular choice for applications requiring fast data access, real-time processing, and horizontal scalability.
+Kibana is an open-source data visualization and exploration tool designed primarily for analyzing and visualizing log and time-series data stored in Elasticsearch.
+It is part of the Elastic Stack (formerly known as the ELK Stack), which also includes Elasticsearch, Logstash, and Beats.

+Kibana provides a user-friendly interface for performing various tasks such as:
+- Data Visualization: It allows users to create a wide range of visualizations including line charts, bar charts, pie charts, maps, and more to represent data stored in Elasticsearch.
+- Dashboard Creation: Users can combine multiple visualizations into interactive dashboards, enabling them to gain insights from complex data sets at a glance.
+- Data Exploration: Kibana provides powerful search capabilities and filtering options, allowing users to explore their data efficiently.
+- Monitoring and Alerting: Kibana can be used to monitor the health and performance of Elasticsearch clusters, as well as set up alerts based on predefined conditions.

+Overall, Kibana plays a crucial role in the Elastic Stack ecosystem by providing users with the tools they need to analyze and visualize their data effectively.

-Please refer [*Redis Document*](https://github.com/avengers-p7/Documentation/blob/main/OT%20Micro%20Services/Software/Redis/README.md) for better understanding of Redis
+Please refer [*Kibana Documentation*](https://www.elastic.co/guide/en/kibana/current/index.html) for better understanding of Redis

 # Steps
-* Before going further check  [*Ansible Role For Redis Installation*](https://github.com/CodeOps-Hub/redis-ansiblerole/tree/main/roles/redis)
+* Before going further check  [*Ansible Role For Kibana Installation*](https://github.com/CodeOps-Hub/redis-ansiblerole/tree/main/roles/kibana)
 * For more information on [Ansible Roles](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/DevOps%20Practices/Ansible/Ansible%20Role.md)

 **Step 1: Dynamic Inventory Setup**